dPrep - Opening lecture

 • Mix of lectures, team work and self-study – all are necessary

-• Consider me your coach, not your distant prof.
+• Consider me your coach, not your distant professor

 Research and teaching (all openly available)